monopolize-all/backdoor_federated_learning/README.md

 ```

+# Credits
 Credits go to eugene@cs.cornell.edu as code has been originally provided by him.
+All I did was make it compatible with newer pytorch versions and also provide a pretrained model for Backdoor attacks on Image Classification.

 This code includes experiments for paper "How to Backdoor Federated Learning" (https://arxiv.org/abs/1807.00459)